Common Commercial Roofing Questions and Answers:

-Most roofing systems manufacturers today highly recommend the installation of walk pads in areas of high foot traffic and around rooftop equipment such as HVAC units, vents, and pumps.
+A: Most roofing systems manufacturers today highly recommend the installation of walk pads in areas of high foot traffic and around rooftop equipment such as HVAC units, vents, and pumps.
 These resilient puncture resistant protection pads provide the added membrane protection needed when these units are serviced should hand tools, parts, fasteners or access panels be accidentally dropped or not be secured properly, walk pads protect the roofing membrane so that potential holes which could lead to leaking if often prevented.
 They are also a safe, simple, economical solution to protecting your roof from damaging foot traffic and when installed correctly and spaced correctly they will not “dam” water and offer superior as well as safer traction on smeeth surface roofs.

 Q: Should I have a Maintenance Agreement?

-Every roof needs maintenance, some more than others.
+A: Every roof needs maintenance, some more than others.
 A maintenance agreement will help to address or avoid future roof problems at your facility on a proactive basis.
 Even a simple inspection by a properly trained roofing professional will help to determine roof defects that are “borderline” prior to them becoming “critical” Resulting in leaks.
 These Inspections save your Facility both time and money by reducing business interruption from a leaky roof.
 Certain roofing details are considered maintenance items by most roofing systems manufacturer warranties which are often forgotten about.
 A maintenance Agreement will make sure these details are checked annually helping to keep the roof in good condition and keep your warranty in compliance.